How To Find The Range Of The Data Set

 When using the range, it's essential to keep several practical tips in mind to ensure accurate interpretation and avoid common pitfalls.
 Here's some expert advice on how to find the range and use it effectively:

 1. Always Check for Outliers: As mentioned earlier, the range is highly sensitive to outliers.
 Before calculating the range, examine your data for any extreme values that might skew the results.
 Outliers can arise from various sources, such as data entry errors, measurement errors, or genuine extreme events.
 If you identify outliers, consider whether they should be removed or adjusted.
-Techniques like winsorizing (replacing extreme values with less extreme ones) or using the interquartile range (IQR) can provide more robust measures of variability in the presence of outliers.
+Techniques like winsorizing (replacing extreme values with less extreme ones) or using the interquartile range (IQR) can provide more dependable measures of variability in the presence of outliers.

 3. Use with Other Measures: The range should rarely be used in isolation.
 It provides a quick overview of variability but doesn't offer a complete picture of the data's distribution.
 Supplement the range with other measures of variability such as the standard deviation, variance, and interquartile range.
 These measures provide more comprehensive insights into the data's spread and can help to identify patterns that the range alone might miss.